 A challenging project

 The RDG implementation has certainly been a challenging project.
 Not only because UK train operators serve long networks with many stops, but there are also two operators that serve sleeper services.
 This is a first for an S3 passenger implementation.
-With the go-live of the RDG, passengers can now travel cross-UK in a comfortable suite with bed and possibly even the opportunity to shower.
-The UK rail tracks are well-established, and trains can reverse-en-route, or stop at a station twice on one service.
-All these features are now comfortably supported by S3 Passenger.
+The RARS2 project was very complex for several different reasons:

 At maturity, S3 Passenger will be processing over 100 million passenger segments annually for the RDG.